lucide-icons/lucide/docs/ICON_DESIGN_GUIDE.md

 ### Global Attributes

-For each icon these attributes are applied.
+For each icon these attributes are applied, corresponding to the above rules.

 ```xml
 <svg